balteravishay/scorecard/!article/article.md

 # Introduction
 OpenSSF Scorecard is a tool developed by the Open Source Security Foundation (OpenSSF) that provides automated security assessments for open-source projects.
-The primary goal of the Scorecard project is to help developers and users determine the security posture of open-source software by generating a "scorecard" based on a series of security-related checks.
+The primary goal of the Scorecard project is to help developers and users determine the security posture of open-source software by generating a **score** based on a series of security-related checks.

 Using Scorecard, developers can assess the risks associated with each check and make informed decisions about accepting these risks, evaluating alternative solutions, or making improvements.
 Additionally, a company’s Open Source Program Office (OSPO) can utilize the tool at an organizational level to assess the scores of their owned repositories, as is the case with the Microsoft OSPO.